LiaScript/docs/README.md

 ##### Animating Charts

     --{{0}}--
-Since data is parsed at runtime, you can also use animations to change the values  of chart, while go on in your slide or move back.
-But keep in mind, that this might lead to negative effects, if your audience preferes the textbook
+Since data is parsed at runtime, you can also incorporate animations to dynamically change the values of the chart as you progress through your slides or navigate backward.
-mode:
+However, it's important to consider that this approach may not be suitable for all audiences, especially those who prefer a more traditional textbook-style presentation.

        {{1}}
 | Music-Style {1-2}{1994} {2}{2014} |           Classic |           Country | Reggae |             Hip-Hop |           Hard-Rock |               Samba |